ans-group/basebot-app/README.md

 - **play-store-listing/banner** The banner image for the Play Store
 - **play-store-listing/icon.png** The Play Store icon
 - **play-store-listing/screen1/2/3.jpg** 3 screenshots for the Play Store

+**:warning: You need to run run `basebot icons` after changing these files to generate new launcher icons**

 ### Building
 To build, you'll need the following: